-"There's a difference between sending out an individual email versus a standardised message to 100 people or more.
-You can be smart about automation, by doing your research, read and refer to work they did, and share your ideas.
-Time is always an important factor, so we try to be somewhere in the middle between completely individualised one-on-one email and a bulk email to larger groups of people."
+"There's a difference between sending out an individual email versus a standardized message to 100 people or more.
+You can be smart about automation, by doing your research, read and refer to the work they did, and share your ideas.
+Time is always an important factor, so we try to be somewhere in the middle between completely individualized one-on-one email and a bulk email to larger groups of people."

 After finding a new contact - do you start with a pitch?

 "That depends on the project and the journalist.
 Often I first introduce myself and share something I'm working on at that moment.
 A little while back, I wrote a story about how we talked to the CMO at a big bike brand about e-bikes, and how those bikes are going to change cities.
 I shared that with a new contact as a way to introduce myself.
 I immediately got a reply saying: 'Oh, so you want some sort of advertising or some sort of statement about e-bikes?'.
 I explained that wasn't the case, and that I just wanted to share something I'm working on since I saw he was interested in the future of mobility, and that he can always reach out to me if he's working on a story."

 You mention time is an important factor, and I've noticed you use quite a few tools.
 Are there any tools you would recommend for building a media list?